DavisPL-Teaching/189c/lecture2/README.md

     single-sided cheat sheet (handwritten or typed),
     a pen or a #2 pencil

-  + Study session: Wednesday 2-3pm (in Kemper 47 and on Zoom, recorded)
+  + Review session: Wednesday 2-3pm (in Kemper 47 and on Zoom, recorded)

   + Please use the in-class polls, the materials in `/review`, and the practice exam posted on Piazza to help with studying.